gertingold/tools4scicomp/manuscript/git.rst

 An attempt to delete a branch which was not fully merged, will be rejected.
 This could be the case if the idea developed in a branch turns out not to be a good idea after all.
-The, deletion of the branch can be forced by replacing the option ``-d`` by ``-D``.
+The deletion of the branch can be forced by replacing the option ``-d`` by ``-D``.

 In general, one cannot expect a merge to run as smoothly as in our example.
 Frequently,